Jamy4000/VRSF_Hybrid_ECS/README.md

 ## Credits
-The Scriptable Framework in this repository is based on multiple repositories found online, and that's why I would like to thanks the following persons for their work that helped me through the development of this project :
+This repository is based on multiple repositories found online, and that's why I would like to thanks the following persons for their work that helped me through the development of this project :
 - The work of [Thorsten Jänichen](https://github.com/TJaenichen) and [Thomas Masquart](https://github.com/ThmsMsqrt), co-author of the Scriptable Framework used in this repository.
 Their work is as well based on the excellent Unite Talk 2017 from Ryan Hipple, [available here](https://youtu.be/raQ3iHhE_Kk), and on its [Scriptable Objects Github repository](https://github.com/roboryantron/Unite2017).
 - The EventCallbacks Plugin from [Quill18](https://www.youtube.com/watch?v=04wXkgfd9V8) and the rewriting of it by [CrazyFrog55](https://github.com/crazyfox55) and [FuzzyHobo](https://github.com/FuzzyHobo).
 I made my own version available [here](https://github.com/Jamy4000/UnityCallbackAndEventTutorial).
 - The Vive-Teleporter offered by [FlaFla2](https://github.com/Flafla2/Vive-Teleporter) for the calculation and display of the Arc Teleporter.